Parks for Pollinators BioBlitz

 When: September 1 – 30, 2021

 Graham Recreation & Parks is hosting a BioBlitz event during the month of September as part of the national Parks for Pollinators campaign, which is aimed at raising public awareness of the importance of pollinators and positioning parks as national leaders in advancing pollinator health.
 Organized by the National Recreation and Park Association (NRPA) and The Scotts Miracle-Gro Foundation, the Parks for Pollinators BioBlitz event is held during September.

 “Pollinators are critical for the health and wellbeing of our communities.
-Taking steps to protect our various pollinators has never been more important,” said Karl Schrass, NRPA director of conservation.
-“This September, we challenge park and recreation professionals to host BioBlitz events in their parks to educate members of the public about the importance of our pollinators.
-Park agencies that participate have the chance to win $1,000 to support the creation of pollinator habitat in parks.
+Taking steps to protect our various pollinators has never been more important,” said Michele White, NRPA program manager of the Parks for Pollinator campaign.
+“This September, we challenge park and recreation professionals to host BioBlitz events in their communities to educate members of the public about the importance of our pollinators.
+Park agencies that participate have the chance to win one of three $1,000 to support the creation of pollinator habitat in parks.
 This work is possible thanks to our partnership with The Scotts Miracle-Gro Foundation.”